Canon 550D versus Canon 1200D

 The physical size and weight of the Canon 550D and the Canon 1200D are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 550D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1200D is considerably larger (103 percent) than the Canon 550D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1200D is somewhat larger (3 percent) than the Canon 550D.
 However, the 1200D is markedly lighter (9 percent) than the 550D.
 In this context, it is worth noting that neither the 550D nor the 1200D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.